zencart/documentation/content/dev/plugins/tips.md

 ---
 title: Tips on creating a plugin
-description: Zen Cart - Tips on creating a plugin
+description: Things to remember when creating a plugin for Zen Cart
 category: plugins
 weight: 1
 ---